 III B 1.
-Data acquisition

-III B 1 (a).
+Data acquisition III B 1 (a).
 Definition of variables

 Economic data regarding the fishing fleet will be gathered from administrative documents (fishing logs, landing declarations, first sale documents) and statistical questionnaires filled out by fishing vessel owners.
-These data are cover whole population.
-In case fishing vessel owner fail to return the statistical questionnaires (which was obligatory accountancy rules), the values of the missing parameters for the missing population will be determined based on averaged data from the questionnaires received.
+These data cover whole population.
+In case the fishing vessel's owner fails to return the statistical questionnaires (which is an obligatory accountancy rules), the values of the missing parameters for the missing population will be determined based on averaged data from the questionnaires received.
 Questionnaires shall be returned by March 31st of a given year for the preceding year.
 The verification and confirmation of this data for the year analyzed will be completed by September 30 of the subsequent year.
 Phone calls and personal meetings with the respondents in order to verify provided data as well as acquisition of outstanding information are planned.